flaviogrando/ATPmanager/README.md

 # What is ATPmanager?

-ATPmanager is software to automatically generate and control massive simulations of electrical systems using ATP (Alternative Transient Program).
+ATPmanager is a software to automatically generate and control massive simulations of electrical systems using ATP (Alternative Transient Program).

 This software executes an automatic process in 3 steps:
 1) creates .atp simulation files;
 2) performs simulations;
-3) convert waveforms resulting (.pl4 files) in MATLAB files (.mat);
+3) converts waveforms resulting (.pl4 files) in MATLAB files (.mat);

 # Why is useful?
-This software is useful for creating large-scale simulations (although it is possible to simulate only one case at a time).
-There is no limit on the number of successive simulations, without human intervention.
+This software is useful for large-scale simulations (although it is possible to simulate only one case at a time).
+There is no limit of successive simulations without human interaction.

 # How to use?